So you’ve been awarded a spring 2022 Lawns to Legumes grant…

 L2L Demonstration Neighborhood one of the community-based projects run by local government or organizations in cooperation with BWSR.

-L2L Individual Support Cost Share a reimbursable grant up to $350, with grantees selected from entries to this form on bluethumb.org.
+L2L Individual Support Cost Share a reimbursable grant with grantees selected from entries to this form on bluethumb.org.

 Reimbursable Expenses Cost-share recipients can be reimbursed for any eligible expense.
 Work related to non-native species, unrelated landscaping, or projects conducted prior to receiving cost-share approval do not qualify for reimbursement.